Category Archives: Gunnar Björnstrand

 Grade: A

-His 1961 work, Through a Glass Darkly (1961) tells the story of a schizophrenic young woman, Karin (Harriet Andersson), vacationing on a remote island with her husband Martin (Max von Sydow), novelist father David (Gunnar Björnstrand), and frustrated younger brother Minus (Lars Passgård).
+His 1961 work, Through a Glass Darkly (1961), tells the story of a schizophrenic young woman, Karin (Harriet Andersson), vacationing on a remote island with her husband Martin (Max von Sydow), novelist father David (Gunnar Björnstrand), and frustrated younger brother Minus (Lars Passgård).

-She has been released from the hospital and plans to enjoy the summer in tranquility at the family’s quaint cottage.
+She has been released from the hospital and plans to enjoy the summer tranquility at the family’s quaint cottage.

-She slowly unravels as the reality sets in that she may not get better and the family is aware of this.
+She slowly unravels as the reality sets in that she may not get better, and the family is aware of this.

 Let’s remember that mental illness was not as advanced in 1961 as it is decades later.
 Most who suffered from it were tossed away into a ‘loony bin’ and quickly discarded from society.